HexHive/OSTEP-slides/41-testing.md

 # Fuzzing

 Fuzz testing (fuzzing) is an automated software testing technique.
+Key idea: execute the target program with an input and check if it crashes.
-The fuzzing engine generates inputs based on some criteria:
+The fuzzing engine automatically generates new inputs based on some criteria:

 * Random mutation
 * Leveraging input structure